AcuteSyntax/wikis/burnoutmodding/takedown-era/formats/hwd+lwd.md

 permalink: /burnoutmodding/takedown-era/formats/hwdlwd/
 ---

 **HWD/LWD** files are file formats used by the Takedown Era of Burnout games.
-HWD files contain pitch info for a given vehicle's engine sounds; the sounds in question are stored in the LWD file.
+LWD files contain pitching settings for a given vehicle's engine sounds; the sounds in question are stored in the HWD file.

 LWD can be considered a successor to the ESM format used by Burnout 1.